The following Employment Tax guidance note Produced by Tolley in association with RSM provides comprehensive and up to date tax information covering:

 The principal feature of share-based payment arrangements is that shares are provided in return for other assets, goods or services.
 Such arrangements have accounting implications even where no cash changes hands, for example where employees receive shares in return for services provided by those employees.
 In such instances the employer records a cost in its income statement in respect of the services being provided.
 The effect on the balance sheet depends upon whether the SBP arrangement is equity-settled or cash-settled, as discussed below.

 The SBP requirements distinguish between two different types of arrangement.
 Awards of share options, shares and interests in shares are usually accounted for as equity-settled SBPs whereas cash bonuses linked to the share price (ie phantom share schemes) are generally accounted for as cash-settled SBPs.
 In most cases it is relatively easy to distinguish between the two types of awards, but this is not always the case.
 For example, consider a share buyback arrangement where the entity is forced to acquire the shares initially for cash.
 The award is treated as an equity-settled SBP if the employee will receive shares.
-The fact that the entity may be forced to acquire the shares in the first place for cash
+The fact that the entity may be forced to acquire the shares in the first

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.

 Read full article

 Class 2 and Class 4 national insurance contributions (NIC) are paid by self-employed individuals and partners in a partnership on their profits arising within the UK.
 This guidance note considers Class 4 contributions.
 For Class 2 contributions, see the Class 2 national insurance contributions